CEMEX Latam Holdings reports fourth quarter 2015 results

 - Free Cash Flow after maintenance CAPEX was positively impacted by substantial results in Working Capital

-CEMEX Latam Holdings, S.A. ("CLH") (BVC: CLH), announced today that consolidated net sales reached US$1,725 million during 2014, declining by 1% compared to 2013.
-During the fourth quarter of 2014, net sales declined by 13% versus the fourth quarter of 2013, explained by foreign exchange fluctuations as well as lower revenue from the housing solutions projects in Colombia in 2014.
-Adjusting for these two effects, consolidated net sales increased by 9% during 2014 and by 8% during the fourth quarter of 2014, on a year-over-year basis.
+CEMEX Latam Holdings, S.A. ("CLH") (BVC: CLH), announced today that its consolidated net sales reached US$1,427 million during 2015, a decrease of 17% compared to 2014.
+During the fourth quarter of 2015, net sales declined by 19% versus the fourth quarter of 2014 mainly explained by foreign-exchange fluctuations and lower sales in our operations in Colombia and Panama.
+Adjusting for foreign-exchange fluctuations, consolidated net sales both for the fourth quarter and for 2015 decreased by 1%, on a year-over-year basis.

 CLH’s Financial and Operational Highlights

 - In Colombia, during 2015, domestic gray cement, ready-mix, and aggregates volumes declined by 9%, 3%, and 6%, respectively, compared to 2014.
 During the fourth quarter domestic gray cement, ready-mix, and aggregates volumes decreased by 8%, 11%, and 16%, respectively, on a year-over-year basis.